ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "This is from Caroline Bingley; what it contains has surprised me a good deal.
-The whole party have left Netherfield by this time, and are on their way to town--and without any intention of coming back again.
+The whole party have left Netherfield by this time, and are on their way to town -- and without any intention of coming back again.
 You shall hear what she says."

 She then read the first sentence aloud, which comprised the information